 A student in grades 2-12 who resides in Chesterfield County and attends a non-CCPS school may be referred for gifted evaluation in the fall testing window.
 An online submission may be made through the online Gifted Program Services Referral and Review Form.

 The referral will be processed by staff at the school in the student’s attendance zone.
 Any required testing will occur at this location based on the testing schedule established by that school.
 The parent/guardian is responsible for transporting their student to testing sessions.
 Other required components of the identification protocol such as grades, work samples and teacher perception inventories will be requested from the student’s current, non-CCPS school.
 These components must be provided to determine eligibility for services.

 GIFTED EDUCATION ADVISORY COMMITTEE

-The purpose of the committee is to review annually the Local Plan for the Education of the Gifted and to determine the extent to which the plan for the previous year was implemented.
-It is composed of parents of identified gifted students, community members, teachers, administrators, and identified gifted students.
+This School Board advisory committee reviews the Local Plan for the Education of the Gifted each year and determines the extent to which the previous year’s plan was implemented.
+It is composed of parents of identified gifted students, community members, teachers, administrators and identified gifted students.

 Meetings are open to the public.
 Information on meeting dates and locations may be found on the Chesterfield County School Board site.
 To navigate to the materials, select LIBRARY in the upper right corner and select Gifted Education Advisory Committee from the dark gray list of items that appears on the left.